wellcontent/wellcontent.github.io/_posts/2022-04-28-find-balance-as-a-content-creator.md

 Examples could be setting 'office hours' to manage your time, creating a to-do list, or setting deadlines for yourself.

-[The 80/20 Principle: The Secret to Achieving More with Less](https://amzn.to/38y9DCR) by Richard Koch has had a great impact on my workflow.
+[The 80/20 Principle: The Secret to Achieving More with Less](https://amzn.to/38y9DCR){:target="\_blank" rel="noopener noreferrer"} by Richard Koch has had a great impact on my workflow.

 It entails that 20% percent of your time accounts for 80% of results.
 Vice versa, sometimes 80% of the time you spend accounts for only 20% of results.

-Greg McKeown's [Essentialism: The Disciplined Pursuit of Less](https://amzn.to/3vR6sOL) provided a similar insight.
+Greg McKeown's [Essentialism: The Disciplined Pursuit of Less](https://amzn.to/3vR6sOL){:target="\_blank" rel="noopener noreferrer"} provided a similar insight.

 You can increase your effectiveness simply by identifying what you're wasting time on and what you should be focusing on instead.